markusressel/system-control/README.md

 ## What?

 On linux it can be cumbersome to do simple stuff via the command line, like f. ex.:

-* changing the volume
+* changing system volume
-* increasing the display brightness
+* changing display brightness
-* manage WiFi connections / Hotspots
+* managing WiFi connections / Hotspots
-* connecting to bluetooth devices
+* managing Bluetooth devices

-In most cases these actions either require knowledge about a specific shell tool to do the job or even a custom-built script.
+In most cases these actions either require specific knowledge about a shell tool or even a custom-built script.

-This project aims to simplify that by providing a command line tool that can do all the things mentioned above with a simple and easy to understand syntax, as well as an extensive help system and documentation.
+This project aims to simplify these actions on the CLI via *+system-control** - a CLI tool that can do all the things mentioned above through a unified syntax, as well as an extensive help system and documentation.

 ## DISCLAIMER: Highly opinionated

-This project is highly opinionated and only supports the tools I use myself.
-This is to keep the codebase manageable and to ensure that the project stays focused on the things I need.
+This project is highly opinionated and specialized for the tools I use myself, keeping the codebase manageable and to ensure project focus.
 If you need support for other tools, feel free to open an issue or a PR and I will consider adding it.
-If not, feel free to fork the project and add the tools you need to your own version of the project.
+Alternatively feel free to fork the project and add the tools you need to your own version of the project.

 # Installation